aqreed/solarpy/README.md

 print(dec)
 ```

-Please find some Jupyter Notebooks on the 'examples' folder.
+Please find more notebooks on the 'examples' folder.

 ### Dependencies